 The Europe 2020 Strategy is an important European policy document which you should consider when developing your application.
-Also relevant to the field of adult education is the European Agenda for Adult Learning.
-This sets out the aims and objectives of the EU in the field of education and training, and may be useful to refer to when justifying the need for your application.
-For an overview of the European initiatives in the field of adult education and for links to these documents, please see http://ec.europa.eu/education/policy/adult-learning/index_en.htm.
+Also relevant to the field of VET are the ET2020 Strategy and the Bruges Communiqué.
+These documents set out the aims and objectives of the EU in the field of education and training, and may be useful to refer to when justifying the need for your application.

+For an overview of the European initiatives in the field of VET and for links to these documents, please see:

+http://ec.europa.eu/education/policy/vocational-policy/index_en.htm .

-Other useful documents covering adult education policy and strategy, entrepreneurialism and multilingualism can be found at:
+Other useful documents covering VET policy and strategy, entrepreneurialism and multilingualism can be found at: